-Ways to Repent: First, find out whether you suffer from comparisonitis (by taking this quiz) and deal with the emotional roots of your jealousy (we have a four-step plan).
+Ways to Repent: First, find out whether you suffer from comparisonitis and deal with the emotional roots of your jealousy (we have a four-step plan).
 Then, assess the financial ramifications: Have you racked up debt by overspending just to keep up with friends?
-If so, it’s time to take a long, hard look at your budget in the My Money Center.
+If so, it’s time to take a long, hard look at your budget.
 Then, identify the spending categories where you’ve gone over your limit in the past, and what the trigger was, whether it be too many pricey cocktails with friends or indulgent weekend getaways.

 Coming face-to-face with your finances isn’t easy.
-If you’re struggling to afford your lifestyle or even the basic necessities, don’t be too proud to ask for help, whether that means calling a creditor to ask for a lower interest rate, seeking support from the LearnVest community by posting in our Discussions, reaching out to other LearnVest members taking a bootcamp or even getting personalized advice from a Certified Financial Planner®.
+If you’re struggling to afford your lifestyle or even the basic necessities, don’t be too proud to ask for help, whether that means calling a creditor to ask for a lower interest rate, seeking support from friends and family, or even getting personalized advice from a Certified Financial Planner.

-Ways to Repent: Set aside your pride and ask for a payment extension or a reduced interest rate, or sign up for Get Out of Debt Bootcamp, which is a free 15-day course to start you on the path to a debt-free future.
-If your debt is more dire, there’s no shame in talking to a credit counseling agency.
+Ways to Repent: Set aside your pride and ask for a payment extension or a reduced interest rate.
+If your debt situation is dire, there’s no shame in talking to a credit counseling agency.
 After all, the most important thing is freeing yourself from that burden -- you’ll be better for yourself and for those around you.